alexmy21/metadatum_sgs/README.md

 ```
 docker run -p 6379:6379 --name redis-7.0 -it --rm redis/redis-stack:7.0.0-RC4
 ```

+We also suggest to run redisinsight to monitor redis database.

 Application depends on the system variable DYNACONF_DOT_META.
 This variable should point to the directory where the configuration files are located.